'Jashyah Is One Of Our Own:' East Orange Mayor Pleads For Community's Help To Find Missing Teen Jashyah Moore

 EAST ORANGE, N.J.
 (CBSNewYork) — Investigators are offering an increased reward in the search for missing 14-year-old Jashyah Moore in East Orange, New Jersey.

-Mayor Ted Green said Tuesday a local business owner made a donation to bring the reward to $15,000.READ MORE: 'Employees Have The Advantage'; Companies Offering Big Incentives As They Struggle To Fill Seasonal Jobs
+Mayor Ted Green said Tuesday a local business owner made a donation to bring the reward to $15,000, CBS2’s Christina Fan reported.READ MORE: Pfizer To Ask FDA To Approve Its COVID-19 Booster For All Adult Americans, Regardless Of Brand Used For Initial Shot

-He also said Moore’s family will hold a search party at 5 p.m. on the corner of Amherst Street and Central Avenue, and there will be an interfaith prayer vigil at 5:30 p.m.
-Friday in front of City Hall.

 “Jashyah is one of our own.
 She is only 14 years old, and we know she needs our help,” Green said.
 “We’re asking this community, as we have been asking from day one, to help us in locating this young lady.”